 TIBM: You have not played with Magus for so many years, what changes occurred that led to that music reconnection?

 Jim Mutilator: I was nearly to finish the album and I was out of a singer.
-I was talking with a lot of vocalists all over the world but the distance was a problem.
+I was talking with a lot of vocalists from all over the world but the distance was a problem.

 It was Dayal Patterson (the author of Non Serviam book among others), who told me about The Magus.